Khamfai/Khamfai/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🎧 Fun fact: I love to listening music
-- 🏞 I'm emnjoin of jumping
+- 🏞 I'm enjoin of jumping

 ---